The Shapes and Numbers of Autumn

 The five point star is present at the end of the summer too.
 The seed pods from the eucalyptus tree release their lids when the seeds ripen and present a perfect pentagram star hiding the seeds inside.
 This is the same star that runs through an apple core.

 These shapes in nature is what The Smart Happy Project is about.
+Why look for numbers in nature?
 We can see how the numbers of autumn show symmetry and patterns for us all to see, its just a matter of looking.
+It is the Smart Happy Project that will help show you how to look for numbers in nature.

 Get down close and really look.
 Take a magnifying glass on your walks if you want, sometimes a simple tool is all that is needed to get the kids really looking and turning over leaves and stones, training the eye to see the underlying patterns present in natural forms.